-As you make your way towards Ballina, you pass close to another well-preserved friary at Rosserk on the banks of the Moy which is worth visiting.
+As you make your way towards Ballina along the Western Way through Ballysakeery and Carrowkelly, you pass close to another well-preserved friary at Rosserk on the banks of the Moy which is worth visiting.
 Tobair Mhuire Holy Well with its tiny chapel is close to the old abbey at Rosserk.

 The Ballina section of the Greenway through Belleek Wood to Knockatinole was opened in July 2016 by Michael Ring TD, Minister of State for Regional Economic Development.

-The route through Belleek Wood must surely be one of the most scenic and pleasing walking and cycling trails anywhere in the world as it passes through the mature woodland of native Irish trees and along the banks the River Moy.
+The Belleek Wood trail must surely be one of the most scenic and pleasing walking and cycling trails anywhere in the world as it passes through the mature woodland of native Irish trees and along the banks the River Moy.

-It is wonderful to see that work on the Ballina and Killala sections of the 10km off-road trail is now finished and all that remains is the section along the road from Rusheens through Carrowkelly to Belleek.
+It is wonderful to see that work on the Ballina and Killala sections of the 10km off-road trail is now finished and all that remains is for Mayo County Council to complete the section along the road from Rusheens through Carrowkelly to Belleek.